xeeo/ng-addthis/README.md

 ## Test

-I can say TODO ... but I won't do them .... sooooo :)
+I can say TODO ... but I won't do them ....
+This thing is already in production so enjoy :D

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Jacopo Tarantino
+Copyright (c) 2014 Geana Raul

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal